kkibalnichenko/nodejs-gmp-coursebook/Modules/docs/6-express-layered-architecture/5_layered_architecture.md

 ```

 This layer is responsible for the calling method of the Service layer.
 It also might have logic related to input
-validation and we created a separate middleware for that.
-This layer doesn’t know what will happen during post-creation,
+validation, and we created a separate middleware for that.
+This layer doesn’t know what will happen during
-what database is used, and what other services will be called.
-But, it does know that HTTP is used as a communication
+post-creation, what database is used, and what other services will be called.
+But, it does know that HTTP is used as a
-protocol, which data format it might receive, and what format should be used in response.
-If your customer decides to
+communication protocol, which data format it might receive, and what format should be used in response.
+If your customer
-switch to WebSockets, RPC, or even SMTP (email protocol) only logic inside this layer should be changed.
+decides to switch to WebSockets, RPC, or even SMTP (email protocol) only logic inside this layer should be changed.

 As was already mentioned, it’s a simple example of three-layered architecture, but the idea will remain the same:
 following principles and layer separation.
 In more complex applications you might be needed to have some intermediate